LoGT-KULeuven/SASpector/README.md

     			the missing regions.
 Needs alignment of reads to the reference genome in BAM format

 First, Mauve performs an alignment of both genomes with the progressiveMauve algorithm.
-It will generate a subdirectory prefix.alignment with several output files but most importantly the backbone file with coordinates of the mapped and unmapped regions in the reference genome.
+This generates the subdirectory *prefix.alignment* with several output files and importantly the backbone file with coordinates of the mapped and unmapped regions in the reference genome.

-Afterwards, this script will parse the backbone file and extract the sequences that are not covered in the short-read assembly from the reference genome.
+This backbone file is parsed and we extract the sequences that are not covered in the short-read assembly from the reference genome.
 They are written to a multi-fasta file with the prefix and coordinates in the headers, which is done equally for the mapped and conflict regions (regions that didn't map correctly due to gaps or indels).
 Two tab-delimited summary files are generated in a subdirectory called summary.
 One for the reference, with the amount of gapped and ungapped regions, the fraction of the reference genome that they represent, the GC content and the length.
 The other one for the unmapped regions, with for each region the GC content and length and then for each amino acid the occurence frequency averaged over all 6 reading frames.
 As an optional input, the user can add flanking regions to the extracted missing regions.

-Finally, SASpector will predict genes that are in the missing regions using Prokka and if a protein FASTA file database is provided, SASpector will BLAST the output sequences from Prokka to the database generating a tab-delimited summary with the hits of the sequences.
+Finally, SASpector predicts genes that are in the missing regions using Prokka and if a protein FASTA file database is provided, SASpector will BLAST the output sequences from Prokka to the database generating a tab-delimited summary with the hits of the sequences.
 You